 This section gives instructions for adding a bootstrap script to an existing AutoYaST profile.

-For more on creating a bootstrap script, see Client-configuration $\rightarrow$ Registration-bootstrap.
+For more information about creating a bootstrap script, see Client-configuration > Registrationbootstrap.
 For instructions on how to do this for {kickstart], refer to the Red Hat documentation for your installation.

 Procedure: Adding a Bootstrap Script to an AutoYaST Profile